-Construction in progress includes costs incurred for the Next Generation System Project.
-Depreciation will begin when the Project is being utilized for its intended purpose.
-While the project is being constructed, a portion of interest incurred on the 2016 Special Parcel Tax Revenue Bonds is being capitalized.
-The portion capitalized during 2017-18 is was \$54,000.
+Construction in progress includes costs incurred for the Next Generation System Project (Project).
+Depreciation will begin when the Project is placed in service.
+While the Project is under development, a portion of interest incurred on the 2016 Special Parcel Tax Revenue Bonds is capitalized.
+The portion capitalized during 2017-18 was \$54,000.